particle-iot/docs/src/content/reference/datasheets/accessories/edge-ai-kit.md

 {{imageOverlay src="/assets/images/edge-kit/mic-3.jpeg" alt="PDM Microphone Assembled" }}

 Use the [Microphone_PDM](https://github.com/particle-iot/Microphone_PDM) library.
 The library can be used for RTL872x (P2, Photon 2) and nRF52 (Boron, B Series SoM, Tracker SoM, Argon).
 It does not support Gen 2 devices (Electron, E Series, Photon, P1).
+The library includes sample code for capturing audio samples and additional information.

 On the nRF52 you can use other GPIO for PDM clock and data, but using A0 and A1 will assure compatibility with the Photon 2.